tufac2/agenda-firebase-nodejs/README.md

 ## Firebase
 Database and Backend.
 This is a serverless application so we are using NoSQL database for storage our data and CloudFunctions to run our backend.

+You need **a config.json** file with your credentials that can be find in your firebase console.
+In this repository you can find a **config_Example.json** to use as a reference to know what you need before running the project.

 ### Why NoSQL
 We are creating and MVP, so we need to react faster to the market.
 This kind of databases allows to create non-relational Docuents (no tables anymore :-)).